SkelleyBelly/carbonite/content/blog/how-we-scoped-484-titan-tickets/index.md

 ---
 title: How we estimated 484 Titan Travel Trello Tickets
 date: "2021-02-16"
 description: At Titan Travel we had a big scope for our discovery phase.
-We were asked to create a roadplan with time estimates for a fully greenfield website rebuild of their existing website.
+We were asked to create a roadplan with time estimates for a fully greenfield rebuild of their existing website.
 In this article I walk you through how we managed it using a useful plugin and some Excel magic.
 author: [Sam Hopkins]
 type: Blog
 tags: ['Estimating', Project Management]